"Hello there! Welcome to the world of Pokémon!"

 series — Japanese

 ).You can get the "é" symbol by holding down "ALT" and keying in "0", "2", "3", "3" or "1", "3", "0" in that order on the numerical pad to the right of the keyboard.
 For some keyboards "CTRL-ALT-E" works too (though others may end up with the Euro symbol instead).
 If you are using British keyboard layout, "ALT GR-E" will get you it (but it only works with the right hand key marked ALT GR).
 For Mac users, hold down option-E, then type an E. For iPhone, iPod touch and Android users, hold down on the letter E to get the option.
 If none of these options work for you, type into Google "e accent" or simply "pokemon" and copy-paste the character.
+Or just copy it directly from the top of this paragraph.
 And of course, if you are a native speaker of Spanish, Portuguese, Italian, French, Czech, Lakota, etc. or have your keyboard set to the U.S. International layout, it's a lot more simple than that.

 In the grand tradition of The Internet